 [Hospital header] Date

 [GP's Name and Address]

 Dear Dr

+Your patient

+Address

+MRN

-Your patient Address MRN NHS Number
+NHS Number

-Had a suspected severe allergic reac tion (anaphylaxis) during anae sthesia on
+Had a suspected severe allergic reac tion (anaphylaxis) during anaesthesia on

-He/she has been referred for investigati ion to the anaesthetic allergy clin ic at
+He/she has been referred for investigati on to the anaesthetic allergy clinic at

-Until the patient has attended the allergy to which they were exposed during the
+velinic, they should avoid all drugs and other potential allergens hour prior to the allergic reaction.
+These include:

-1) Latex tal and have a hald products
+1) Latex

-2) Chlorhexidine, including medical, der 2) Appendix drugs (SPECIEX)
+2) Chlorhexidine, including medical, der ntal and household products

 3) Anaesthetic drugs (SPECIFY)

 4) Antibiotics (SPECIFY)

 5) Analgesics (SPECIFY)

 6) Other drugs/substances (SPECIFY)

-I have given the patient a letter providing the same information as here.
+I have given the patient a letter providing g the same information as here.

 Yours sincerely,

 Consultant Anaesthetist

+Contact phone number

+Contact prioric number